 It was also during the beginning of the 19th century that the University of South Carolina was founded.
 It was founded in order to provide Upcountry and Lowcountry South Carolinians with educational opportunities without having to leave the country.

 It was around 1816 when the population grew to over 1,000, and there were about 250 homes in the town.
 As the 19th century progressed, Columbia received its city charter, a police force, and a railroad, which contributed to further population growth.
 Around the mid-1850s, the city’s economy revolved around the cotton industry and because of that, thousands of slaves lived in Columbia.

 During the 20th century, Columbia was taking on a role as a hub for textile manufacturing.
 There were six mills that employed thousands of workers in the area.
 In the early 20th century, paved roads were constructed for the first time on Main Street and there was another construction boom that included the development of a bank, hotels, and a shopping center.
 This trend only continued through the 1930s when the city had over 800 retail establishments.
 It was also during the early 1900s when Camp Jackson) was established, which later became Fort Jackson.

 During the second half of the 20th century, the city took on historic preservation projects to restore and renovate historic buildings which still stand today.
 Revitalization continued through the 1990s and 2000s, particularly in the downtown area.
 New additions include shopping centers, a children’s museum, an arena, art galleries, shops, restaurants and more.
 The city today has a very diverse economy based on government, healthcare, and finance.
 Columbia is also home to major companies including Michelin, SCANA, Honeywell and Westinghouse Electric.

-The city of Columbia has an estimated population of over 134,000 people.
+The city of Columbia currently has an estimated population of around 133,114 people.
 The city stretches across nearly 135 square miles, and it has a population density of over 977 people per square mile.